dunstontc/learn-go/code/Kernighan/tgpl/notes/03-Basic-Data-Types.md

 Notice that the function `corner` returns two values, the coordinates of the corner of the cell.

-The explanation of how the program works requires only basic geometry, but it’s fine to skip over it, since the point is to illustrate floating-point computation.
+The explanation of how the program works requires only basic geometry, but it's fine to skip over it, since the point is to illustrate floating-point computation.
 The essence of the program is mapping between three different coordinate systems, shown in Figure 3.2.
 The first is a 2-D grid of 100x100 cells identified by integer coordinates (*i*, *j*), starting at (0, 0) in the far back corner.
 We plot from the back to the front so that background polygons may be obscured by foreground ones.

 The second coordinate system is a mesh of 3-D floating-point coordinates (*x*, *y*, *z*), where *x* and *y* are linear functions of *i* and *j*, translated so that the origin is in the center, and scaled by the constant `xyrange`.
 The height *z* is the value of the surface function *f(x, y)*.